StevePoling/scraper/README.md

 ![Graphical User Interface](./screenshot.png)

 Fill out the filename, username, and password text boxes then click the "Start" button.
 Scraper will do its thing and announce when it is finished.

+# Dependencies

+You need Python 3.6 and these packages:

+- argparse
+- gooey
+- selenium
+- xlsxwriter

+I developed this in Visual Studio Code and highly recommend it.